 The vtk style does not support writing of gzipped dump files.

 The vtk dump style is part of the USER-VTK package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 To use this dump style, you also must link to the VTK library.
 See the info in lib/vtk/README and insure the Makefile.lammps file in that directory is appropriate for your machine.

 The vtk dump style supports neither buffering or custom format strings.